 In addition, some customers might take it personally.
 They could blame you for trying to trick them on purpose or even cancel their subscription.

-Make sure to handle these cases with care and offer an apology as soon as possible.
+Make sure to handle these cases carefully and offer an apology as soon as possible.

 Another issue with recurring payments is customer churn, or the number of people who stop doing business with you.